 3. have sufficiently challenging or creative activities ie, fill-in-the-blanks, dittos to color.

-PLAY in all its various forms throughout childhood, and probably beyond, is critical.
+With this overview on PLAY you see that PLAY, in all its various forms throughout childhood, and probably beyond, is critical.
 Play provides children with opportunities to:

 interact with their physical and social worlds.